What to Buy in January

 Did you spend too much on Christmas presents?
 Are Christmas gift cards burning a hole in your pocket?
 Regardless which side of the fence you fall on, frugal shoppers will find plenty to buy in January.
-This is an excellent month to stock up on items like linens or to make big purchases like a name-brand HDTV.
+This is an excellent month to stock up on items like linens, or to make big purchases like home fitness gear and select electronics.

-Linens.January is historically the best time to buy linens and towels given the "white sales" that pop up all over.
+Linens.January is historically the best time to buy linens and towels given the "white sales" that spring up all over.
 That said, in recent years June has actually surpassed January in linen and towel sales.
-But they're good items to buy in January if you don't want to wait another six months.
+Still, these are practical items to buy in January if you don't want to wait another few months.

-Furniture.January and July are the best times of year to buy furniture.
+Furniture.January is one of the best times of year to buy furniture, second only to November.
 Why?
-Because new models are released in February and August, meaning retailers start discounting old models the month before.
+Because new models are released in February, meaning retailers start discounting old inventory the month before.
 Need a new sofa or dining set?
 Plan to buy one in January.

-Seasonal Produce.Starting a diet in January may be another one of your New Year's resolutions.
+Seasonal Produce.Starting a diet in January may be another New Year's resolution.
 Stick to it with these fresh and cheap in-season vegetables: beets, Brussels sprouts, cabbage, cauliflower, celery, kale, leeks, onions, and parsnips.
-Add some sweetness with these healthy, seasonal fruits: clementines, cranberries, grapefruit, pears, pineapples, and pomegranates.
+Add some sweetness to your day with these healthy, seasonal fruits: clementines, cranberries, grapefruit, pears, pineapples, and pomegranates.